 Amended and Restated Charter Operating Credit Facilities.
-In April 2004, the Charter Operating credit facilities were amended and restated concurrently with the sale of \$1.5 billion senior second lien notes described above, among other things, to defer maturities and increase availability under these facilities and to enable Charter Operating to acquire the interests of the lenders under the CC VI Operating, CC VIII Operating and the Falcon Cable credit facilities.
+In April 2004, the Charter Operating credit facilities were amended and restated concurrently with the sale of \$1.5 billion senior second lien notes described above, among other things, to defer maturities and increase availability under these facilities and to enable Charter Operating to acquire the interests of the lenders under the CC VI Operating Company, LLC ("CC VI Operating"), CC VIII Operating, LLC ("CC VIII Operating") and the Falcon Cable Communications, LLC ("Falcon Cable") credit facilities.
 The amended and restated Charter Operating credit facilities increase the availability from \$5.1 billion to \$6.5 billion and provide for two term facilities, one with a total principal amount of \$2.0 billion, of which 12.5% matures in 2007, 30% matures in 2008, 37.5% matures in 2009 and 20% matures in 2010 (Term A); and one with a total principal amount of \$3.0 billion, which is repayable in 27 equal quarterly installments aggregating in each loan year to approximately \$30 million, with the remaining balance due at final maturity in 2011 (Term B).
 The amended and restated Charter Operating credit facilities also provide for a revolving credit facility, in a total amount of \$1.5 billion, with a maturity date in 2010.
-Amounts under the amended and restated Charter Operating credit facilities bear interest, at Charter Operating's election, at a base rate or the Eurodollar rate, as defined, plus a margin for Eurodollar loans of up to 3.0% for the Term A and revolving credit facilities and up to 2.25% for the Term B credit facility, and for base rate loans, up to 2.0% for the Term A and revolving credit facilities and up to 2.25% for the Term B credit facility.
+Amounts under the amended and restated Charter Operating credit facilities bear interest, at Charter Operating's election, at a base rate or the Eurodollar rate, as defined, plus a margin for Eurodollar loans of up to 3.00% for the Term A and revolving credit facilities and up to 3.25% for the Term B credit facility, and for base rate loans, up to 2.00% for the Term A facility and revolving credit facilities and up to 2.25% for the Term B credit facility.
 A quarterly commitment fee of up to 0.75% is payable on the unused balance of the revolving credit facility.

-Obligations under the amended commitment amount of \$6.5 billion are secured by a lien on all assets of Charter Operating, to the extent such lien can be perfected under the Uniform Commercial Code by filing a financing statement, which assets include capital stock owned by Charter Operating and intercompany obligations owing to it, including those from its subsidiaries, CC VI Operating, CC VIII Operating and Falcon Cable.
+Obligations under the amended commitment amount of \$6.5 billion are secured by a lien on all assets of Charter Operating, to the extent such lien can be perfected under the Uniform Commercial Code by filing a financing statement, which assets include capital stock owned by Charter Operating and intercompany obligations owing to it, including from its subsidiaries, CC VI Operating, CC VIII Operating and Falcon Cable.

 Obligations arising under the original commitment amount of \$5.1 billion continue to be guaranteed by CCO Holdings and by Charter Operating's subsidiaries, other than the non-guarantor subsidiaries (defined below).
+The "non-guarantor subsidiaries," generally include CCO NR Holdings, LLC and subsidiaries contributed to CCO NR Holdings, LLC by Charter Holdings in the organizational restructuring that occurred in June 2003, including CC VI

-The "non-guarantor subsidiaries," generally include CC VI Operating, CC VIII Operating, Falcon Cable, and their respective subsidiaries.
-Obligations arising under the original commitment amount of \$5.1 billion continue to be secured by a pledge of the equity interests owned by the subsidiary guarantors and intercompany obligations owing to the subsidiary guarantors, as well as a pledge of CCO Holdings' equity interests in Charter Operating, and intercompany obligations owing to CCO Holdings by Charter Operating's subsidiaries.
+Operating, CC VIII Operating, Falcon Cable, and their respective subsidiaries.
+Obligations arising under the original commitment amount of \$5.1 billion continue to be secured by a pledge of the equity interests owned by the subsidiary guarantors and intercompany obligations owing to the subsidiary guarantors, as well as a pledge of CCO Holdings' equity interests in Charter Operating and its subsidiaries, and intercompany obligations owing to CCO Holdings by Charter Operating and its subsidiaries and intercompany obligations owing to the subsidiary guarantors.